letstri/kinesis/docs/components/element.md

-# KinesisContainer
+# KinesisElement

-KinesisContainer is a wrapper for KinesisElement components.
-You should use it to wrap all KinesisElement components.
+KinesisElement is a component that will react to the user's interactions.

 | Prop            |  Type  | Default Value | Description                                                                                                                              |
 | --------------- | :----: | ------------- | ---------------------------------------------------------------------------------------------------------------------------------------- |